IB Environmental Systems and Societies (ESS): A Complete Guide (2025)

 Remember, achieving a high score not only requires knowledge but also the ability to apply, analyse, and evaluate that knowledge effectively.
 Consistent and smart revision, coupled with a keen interest in the subject, will put you on the right path to securing a 7 in ESS.

-Overview of IB Environmental Systems and Societies internal assessment
+IB Environmental Systems and Societies Internal Assessment (2025)

-The Internal Assessment (IA) is a significant component of the IB Environmental Systems and Societies (ESS) course, contributing 25% towards the final grade.
-The ESS IA involves conducting an individual investigation of a chosen environmental issue or topic.
+Starting in the May 2026 session, the Internal Assessment (IA) of the IB Environmental Systems and Societies (ESS) course will contribute 25% towards the final grade for Standard Level (SL) students and 20% for Higher Level (HL) students.
+Students are required to conduct an individual investigation into a chosen environmental issue, applying interdisciplinary approaches that encompass both scientific and socio-economic perspectives.
 This project gives students the opportunity to demonstrate the application of their skills and knowledge in a practical context.

-The IA must be an original piece of work conducted over 10 hours, with a final report length of 1,500 to 2,250 words.
+The IA must be an original piece of work conducted over 10 teaching hours, with a final report length of 3,000 words maximum.
 The report is expected to outline the issue under investigation, provide a methodological approach, present collected data, and analyse and evaluate these findings.

-Top resources for IB Environmental Systems and Societies preparation
+Top IB Environmental Systems and Societies (ESS) Resources

 Preparing for the IB Environmental Systems and Societies (ESS) course requires quality resources that cover the broad and interdisciplinary nature of the syllabus.
 Here are some top resources to aid your ESS preparation:

-Online Platforms: Websites such as IB Guides provide detailed subject-specific resources, including topic notes, practice questions, and revision strategies.
+- Online Resource Platforms: Websites such as TutorChase provide detailed subject-specific resources, including topic notes, practice questions, and revision strategies.

 Remember, the key to effective preparation lies in understanding and applying concepts rather than rote memorisation.
 Utilise these resources to gain a comprehensive understanding of the subject matter and refine your critical thinking skills.

-Exploring career opportunities with IB Environmental Systems and Societies
+Career opportunities after taking IB Environmental Systems and Societies (ESS)

 Conclusion